SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 Now the solution should always work whether we enter integers, invalid numbers (for example, too many digits), or texts that do not contain numbers.

-## Tasks with loops
+## problems with loops

 In this chapter, we have introduced several new types of loops that we can use to make repetitions with more complex program logic.
-Let's solve several tasks using the new knowledge.
+Let's solve several problems using the new knowledge.

-### Task: Fibonacci numbers
+### problem: Fibonacci numbers

 In mathematics, Fibonacci numbers form a series that looks like this: **1, 1, 2, 3, 5, 8, 13, 21, 34, …**